-The District participates in the Ohio School Board Association Workers' Compensation Group Rating Plan (the "Plan"), an insurance purchasing pool (Note 2.A.).
-The intent of the Plan is to achieve the benefit of a reduced premium for the District by virtue of its grouping and representation with other participants in the Plan.
-Participants in the Plan are placed on tiers according to their loss history.
+The District participates in the Ohio School Board Association Workers' Compensation Group Rating Plan (GRP), an insurance purchasing pool.
+The intent of the GRP is to achieve the benefit of a reduced premium for the District by virtue of its grouping and representation with other participants in the GRP.
+Participants in the GRP are placed on tiers according to their loss history.
 Participants with low loss histories are rewarded with greater savings than participants with higher loss histories.
-Each participant pays its workers' compensation premium to the state based on the rate for its Plan tier rather than its individual rate.
-Participation in the Plan is limited to school districts that can meet the Plan's selection criteria.
-The firm of Gates McDonald provides administrative, cost control, assistance with safety programs, and actuarial services to the Plan.
+Each participant pays its workers' compensation premium to the state based on the rate for its GRP tier rather than its individual rate.
+Participation in the GRP is limited to school districts that can meet the GRP's selection criteria.
+The firm of CompManagement Health Systems, Inc. provides administrative, cost control, assistance with safety programs, and actuarial services to the GRP.